 - Through motor skills sessions pupils practise refining their fine motor skills in a range of motivating contexts.
-Pupils who do not use their hands experience exploring core concepts such as up, down, in and out. - Weekly sessions include: - Parachute with a sensory parachute - Exploratory play sessions working through the texture hierarchy (starting with loose, dry mediums and working towards wetter, stickier ones,) - "Happy Hands" sessions working with inset puzzles, money boxes, colouring pens, playdough and more.
+Pupils who do not use their hands experience exploring core concepts such as up, down, in and out. - Weekly sessions include: - Exploratory play sessions working through the texture hierarchy (starting with loose, dry mediums and working towards wetter, stickier ones,) - "Happy Hands" sessions working with inset puzzles, money boxes, colouring pens, playdough and more.
 Pupils work through increasingly challenging resource packs at a pace led by them. - Through these sessions pupils learn to locate increasingly small resources, access, explore and finally manipulate them.
-Pupils move from scooping with their whole hand to tapping then grasping before beginning to use their wrist and fingers to manipulate and control resources in more complex ways. - Favourite additional activities have included opportunities to make playdough and explore themed resources such as pumpkins during Harvest!
+Pupils move from scooping with their whole hand to tapping then grasping before beginning to use their wrist and fingers to manipulate and control resources in more complex ways. - Favourite additional activities have included exploring playdough poking, squeezing and flattening it using different hand movements!